sailingeshvva/pizza-sales-dashboard-with-power-bi/README.md

-# Sales Analysis Dashboard – Tableau
+# Pizza Sales Dashboard – Power BI

 ## About This Project
-This is a Tableau dashboard I made using the US Superstore dataset.
-It helps break down sales and profits by region, category, and shipping type.
-I used filters and charts to make it easy for someone to find out what’s working and what’s not in the business.
+I created a Power BI dashboard to look at sales data from a pizza business.
+The dashboard shows things like total revenue, best-selling pizzas, and what times people place the most orders.
+I also used filters so users can explore the data by category and date.

 ## What I Used
+- Power BI
+- DAX
-- Tableau
+- Data Cleaning
-- Filters & Parameters
+- Filters & Visuals
-- Bar Charts, Pie Charts, Geo Maps

 ## What I Learned
-- How to use Tableau to turn raw data into insights
-- Creating visuals that highlight loss-making areas
+- How to build a full dashboard from scratch in Power BI
+- Writing DAX formulas for KPIs like average order value
-- Making dashboards interactive with filters and drop-downs
+- Making dashboards that are interactive and easy to use

 ## File
-- `Moc_Project.twbx`
+- `pizza project.pbix`